Banner image

 Traversing the Antarctic Circle

-For an unparalleled Polar Circle experience spending 8 full days in Antarctica, choose this February departure.
+For an unparalleled Polar Circle experience spending 8 full days in Antarctica, choose this trip.
 Head south when penguin and whale activity is at its peak, accompanied by a highly experienced team.
-This elegant 139 passenger ship combines real comfort and enhanced stability with a keen sense for adventure.
+This elegant 139-passenger ship combines true comfort and enhanced stability with a keen sense of adventure.

 Please send me the full itinerary for